 You can enjoy the appearance of this Skimmia (full name Skimmia japonica 'Pabella’) endlessly.
 The berries change colour in autumn from green to bright red.
 And unlike many other berry-bearing plants, birds and small garden mammals are not particularly fond of the berries, so they remain on the plant for a nice long time.
 The plant reaches a maximum height of 100 to 125 centimetres, and can be planted both in beds and in pots, containers and tubs.
 If you place it in a pot, ensure adequate drainage: too much moisture is one of the few things your Skimmia can’t cope with.

 Skimmia is a member of the rue family (Rutaceae), which also includes citrus trees.
 The family link is clear from the leaves: if you crush them, they release a citrus fragrance.
 In the wild Skimmia grows in the forests of China and other parts of Asia such as the Himalayas.
 However, the version in your garden was created in a Dutch greenhouse.
 If you want the plant to thrive in your garden, you need to place a male Skimmia alongside a couple of ladies to ensure pollination.
 The male plant can be identified by its shape: it flowers slightly more vigorously and the flowers have pistils.

->

-> The first Skimmia arrived in Europe in 1838 and ended up in the greenhouses of Kew Gardens.
+- The first Skimmia came to Europe in 1838 and ended up in the greenhouses of Kew Gardens.